 Considering the high levels of humidity in many of Australia’s coastal regions, it naturally leads to the question of whether such airtightness does not create favourable conditions for mould and mildew to flourish.

-And the short answer would be yes, without adequate ventilation it would.
+And the short answer would be yes, without adequate ventilation, insulation and an airtight barrier it would.
 That is why mechanical ventilation and heat recovery is one of the five principles of Passive House design.
 When installed correctly and professionally, such a system will ensure a high indoor air quality and prevent mould from forming on indoor and interstitial built structures.

 Mechanical ventilation heat recovery